dayvauld/SparkCognitionMazeChallenge/README.md

 (\<rows>,\<columns>)-(#,#,#,#,...)<br>
 ...

-To Compile (From cloned project):
+To Compile (From cloned project):<br>
 *javac /src/com/sparkcognition/Main.java /src/com/sparkcognition/Maze.java*

-May change based on where you may be located in terminal, navigate to 'SparkCognitionMazeChallenge/src/' directory and run:
+May change based on where you may be located in terminal, navigate to 'SparkCognitionMazeChallenge/src/' directory and run:<br>
 *java com.sparkcognition.Main ../mazes.txt*

 *Built in IntellJ IDEA (MAC OS X) using JDK8, can also import project into IDE and run program from there*